CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

 # Custom Controller

-## Description
+In this example, we will demonstrate how to add a custom controller.
+This tutorial builds upon the previous [Attachments](./attachments.md tutorial.
+In the previous example, we used the built-in AppEngine Attachments controller to upload attachments.
+In this new example, we will create a custom controller that handles the task of adding an uploaded attachment to a selected Sales Order.

-In this example, we will show how to add a custom controller.
-Example in this tutorial base on previous tutorial - [Attachments](./attachments.md).
-In this example, we used AppEngine build in Attachments controller to upload Attachment.
-In this example, we will add a custom controller, and in it, we will add an uploaded attachment to the selected Sales Order.
+---

 ## Creating Custom Controller

 1. Open your Plugin solution in Visual Studio.
-2. Create a new class SalesOrderController.cs inside Controllers/Api.
+2. Create a new class SalesOrderController.cs inside the Controllers/Api folder.

     ![Solution](./media/custom-controller/sales-order-custom-controller.webp)
-3. This controller needs to inherit from CompuTec.AppEngine.Base.Infrastructure.Controllers.API.AppEngineSecureController, because we need to authenticate a user to work on SAP document.
+3. This controller should inherit from CompuTec.AppEngine.Base.Infrastructure.Controllers.API.AppEngineSecureController, as user authentication is required to work with SAP documents.

     SalesOrderController.cs